DawidKrysiak/dawidkrysiak.github.io/_posts/2023-11-03-export-command-in-windows.markdown

 ```
 ## Create a module
 The above command should have printed out the path to your PowerShell profile
 **NOTE: for some reason, different versions of powershell might create a different folder name.
-I know of WindowsPowerShell and Powershell, so be vigilant and adjust the following cooands accordingly.**
+I know of WindowsPowerShell and Powershell, so be vigilant and adjust the following commands accordingly.**
 ```
 Directory: C:\Users\<user>\Documents\WindowsPowerShell